 It has a small but committed community, and doesn’t require extortionate licensing fees as an open-source project.
 Unfortunately it is purely GPL’d, which makes it difficult to release real software using it or put it on iphones etc. Supercollider’s tasty language features sound great, but they are nearly unusable because of the obscure and buggy nature of the language they are embedded in.
 Having used this language extensively, I feel qualified to recommend against it; It has fame and regard because it really was the best in the field in 2002; But it’s missing the bulk of the progress since 2002 that mainstream languages have taken for granted.

-Csound is another supercollider competitor with more open licensing, a more sustained development.
+Csound is another supercollider competitor with more open licensing, and more sustained development.
 It’s useful enough that it has its own page.
-The especially good features are that it’s small, liberally licensed, and designed for clean API creation and thus it works beautifully with other languages, unlike supercollider.
+The especially good features are that it’s small, liberally licensed, and designed for clean foreign function interfaces, and thus it works seamlessly with other languages, unlike supercollider which eschewed that by design.

-chuck is a more recent competitor to supercollider; still not that actively developed, surely in part because their source-management is AFAICT innocent of all innovations in collaborative source code since the 90s, so contributing is too tedious for anyone to bother.
+chuck is a recent competitor to supercollider; still not that actively developed, surely in part because their source-management is AFAICT innocent of all innovations in collaborative source code since the 90s, so contributing is too tedious for anyone to bother.
 Get it to together and get a public github URL, Princeton hermits.

 Wait what?
 You can just use a normal programming language with a lovely IDE and a sensible debugger, and still make music?